Given the importance of Observability in today’s complex systems, having a set of Observability best practices becomes critical.

 With Middleware, you can create custom dashboards in just a few easy steps and under a minute:

-Also, dashboards have a larger audience than just system administrators and IT teams and are also important for senior IT managers and business clients.
+Also, dashboards have a larger audience than just system administrators and IT teams, and they are important for senior IT managers and business clients.

 Dashboards should show the root cause of problems with trend analysis for IT professionals, along with the consequent business impacts that management requires.